RodrigoBattagliero/billing-concepts/README.md

 # Before installation
-In order to permform a correct installation, you must have installed the following in your local machine:
+In order to perform a correct installation, you must have installed the following in your local machine:

 1. docker
 2. npm